tatarjr/egegorgulu.com/_posts/2016-02-02-form-analytics.md

 ### The Design

-We wanted to avoid the classic pitfall of <strong>dashboards that provide too much data and end up confusing the user</strong> with visual clutter, so we opted for a single big chart that would change based on what the user wanted to see and made sure that the users was able to find what they were looking for.
+We wanted to avoid the classic pitfall of dashboards that provide too much data and end up confusing the user with visual clutter, so we opted for a single big chart that would change based on what the user wanted to see and made sure that the users was able to find what they were looking for.

-Following the responses and a few quick evaluation meetings about them, it was clear <strong>how pageviews, responses, conversion rates and time spent changes over time</strong> would have the most impact on improving our users success.
+Following the responses and a few quick evaluation meetings about them, it was clear <strong>how pageviews, responses, conversion rates and time spent changes over time</strong> would <strong>have the most impact</strong> on improving our users success.

 ![Stats Main]({{ page.imgPath }}main.png)

-We moved onto adding detailed metrics for each stat, offering an in-depth view with <strong>individual response details, devices used, referrers, browsers and locations</strong>.
+We moved onto adding detailed metrics for each stat, offering an in-depth view with individual response details, devices used, referrers, browsers and locations.

 Our main goal while designing this section was to enable our users to answer one question really well: <strong>"Who are my customers?"</strong>